trombettamoacyr/django-api/README.md

 # finance-app
-This django project is a mvc application of a simple store.
+This django project is a mvc application of a simple finance app.

 ### Run migration
 ```